aws-samples/schema-validator-oracle-postgresql/README.md

 ## Clean up
 After you complete schema validation, clean up the objects created by the scripts with the following command.
-Note that pgdbuser mentioned in following command was passed as a parameter while running the script installer_ora_fdw.sql.
+Note that pgdbuser mentioned in the following command was passed as parameter during execution of the installar_ora_fdw.sql.

 ```
 DROP SCHEMA IF EXISTS oracle_schema_compare cascade;